ines-ltd/grand-central/specs/spec.md

 # Grand Central

-It is a system whereby customers can make requests for collateral from the data team (reports etc).
+It is a system whereby customers can make requests for collateral from the data team (reports, etc).
 The request, when accepted, results in a project, which the system also manages by decomposing the project into increments and timeboxes.

 ## Entity Relationships